OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     > **Note:** Replace `<YOUR WEBHOOK URL>` with the webhook URL you saved when you created the **Incoming Webhook** connector.

-1. When the POST succeeds, you will see a simple **"1"** outputted by the `Invoke-RestMethod` cmdlet.
+1. When the POST succeeds, you will see a simple **"1"** output by the `Invoke-RestMethod` cmdlet.

-1. Check the conversations tab in the Microsoft Teams application.
+1. Check the conversations tab in the channel with the connector.
 You will see the new card message posted to the conversation.

     ![Screenshot of card message in Microsoft Teams.](Images/Exercise3-04.png)